marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2021-11-04-Synapse Analytics DEP.md

 - Using Azure Firewall in a hub & spoke architecture
 - Azure Private Endpoints
 - Azure Service Endpoint Policies
+##### Azure Synapse Analytics Managed Virtual Network

-New approach for data services is using Managed VNet:
-- Power BI, Data factory, Synapse, Purview, Azure ML
+New approach for data services is using Managed VNet for most Azure Data products like Power BI, Data factory, Purview, Azure ML.
+When you create your Azure Synapse workspace, you can choose to associate it to a Microsoft Azure Virtual Network.
+The Virtual Network associated with your workspace is managed by Azure Synapse.